FelipeDiasD/contatosApp/README.md

 ### contatosApp

-A simple contacts app, developed along a bootcamp
+A simple contacts app, developed with kotlin in Android Studio

 - main screen and internal logic is ready
 - Need to work on and add more funcionalities